MieszkoGulinski/mieszkogulinski.github.io/src/short-introduction-to-sql-indexes.md

 - multi-column indexes, used for conditions like `WHERE a = 1 AND b = 2`, including composite primary keys
 - partial indexes, used for conditions like `WHERE a = 1` in a table with a lot of entries where `a` is usually not 1
 - index on expression, used for conditions like `WHERE a + b = 1`

+Partial indexes, in addition to speeding up queries, can also be used to enforce uniqueness with more complicated conditions than simple `UNIQUE` constraint.
+For example, if we want to allow only one row with a given value in column `a` for each value in column `b`, we can use a partial index on `(a, b)` with condition `WHERE a IS NOT NULL`.

 ## Special types of indexes, by how the index is implemented